FANCaipei/buy-with-eth/portal/src/constants/IntegrationDoc.md

 ### Listen payment result message

-You can get payment result by listening post message event from Ocelot Pay.
+You can get payment result by listening "message" event from Ocelot Pay.

 ```
 window.addEventListener("message", (event) => {